ankurk91/google-chat-electron/README.md

 ### Uninstall

 * Quit from app if running
-* You can remove the app with this command
+* Remove the app with this command

 ```
 sudo apt-get remove --purge google-chat-electron